 The knee is made up of bone, cartilage, ligaments and fluid.
 A traumatic impact on the knee or too much joint strain can cause ligament injury.
 This type of injury is very common and can happen to anyone.
 A sudden impact on the knee, participation in sports or even an accident can cause a torn or pulled ligament, which will result in pain behind knee.
 The treatment for this injury depends on the cause.

 This is sometimes referred to as the “runner’s knee“.
 The cartilage under the knee is a shock-absorber.
 Overuse or an injury can lead to damage to this cartilage.
 The most common symptom of this condition is when patients feel pain shortly after an activity or right in the middle of it.
-Pain in the anterior knee might also be experienced while walking up or down stairs.
+Pain in the anterior knee might also be experienced while walking up or down stairs and also when bending the knee.
 Oftentimes, this is the reason why many athletes have to take a break in order to place ice packs on their knees.

 This is one of the most common causes of knee pain, often referred to as “jumper’s knee”.
 This is common in individuals who engage in sports that involve a lot of jumping.
 Basketball (learn how to increase vertical jump), volleyball and other high-impact sports can be the cause of patellar tendonitis.
 There are four different types of stages for this injury.
 They are classified according to the duration of symptoms and severity of the pain.
 The symptoms for this condition are often linked to stiff ankle movement and ankle sprains.